Anshika15/Blog/README.md

 #### I have used Flask, Bootstrap, sqlite3 other libraries or packages.

 #### How the webpage works?
 The idea is simple.
-The user can register themselves, during registration you need to enter these fields: username
+The user can register themselves, during registration you need to enter these fields: <br />
+  username   <br />
-  Email
+  Email      <br />
-  Password: it is checked to match and is hashed after checks are done after registration it allows you to access dashboard, where you can see or create new posts.
+  Password: it is checked to match and is hashed after checks are done  <br />
+after registration it allows you to access dashboard, where you can see or create new posts.
 You can update your account info, update your profile picture.